UAlbertaFSAE/f1tenth/docs/SIMULATOR.md

 | `/cone_positions` | `rc_interfaces/msg/Cones` | `cone_detector_sim` |
 | `/cone_view_markers` | `MarkerArray` | `cone_detector_sim`, currently visible cones |
 | `/track_map` | `MarkerArray` | `track_map_publisher`, whole track, latched |

+## Navigation and launch configuration

+The simulator profile uses a `packages` list with package launch files and `args`.
+It launches the Python gate-pairing planner with `/ego_racecar/odom` and the controller with `config_file:=sim_config.yaml`.
+The hardware profile still supports its existing `launch` flags.
+Foxglove does not open a browser automatically.
+Set `rviz.enabled: false` in a copied profile for a headless run.

+The Python planner publishes each complete local path as `nav_msgs/Path` on `/waypoints` and `/planned_path`, using the odometry frame.
+Pure pursuit replaces its previous path on each nonempty update instead of accumulating point targets.
+The start-gate and fallback outputs use the same path interface.

+Simulator tuning matches `krupal/develop`: `min_lookahead: 0.3`,
+`max_lookahead: 2.0`, `lookahead_ratio: 4.0`, `K_p: 0.6`, and
+`waypoint_velocity: 6.0`.
+With `velocity_percentage: 1.0`, the speed is 6 m/s
+below 10 degrees of steering, 2.52 m/s at 10–20 degrees, and 1.98 m/s above
+20 degrees.
+The Python planning algorithm is unchanged; the C++ planner and controller stale/invalid/distant-target stop guards have not been ported.

+RViz loads `sim_visualizer.rviz` with fixed frame `map`, the robot, odometry, track, visible cones, planned path, and lookahead marker.
+The Python planner does not produce the C++ planner's `/triangulation_markers`.